www.scantips.com

 Guide Number = Distance × fstop

-The Inverse Square Law is named for the square (√22 = 2, and 22 = 4, where double the distance is 1/4 the power (1/4 EV), but also, f-number x 2 = -4 EV, so the same cancellation occurs in Guide Number math for any power of √2.
+The Inverse Square Law is named for the square root (√22 = 2), where double the distance is 1/4 the power (1/4 EV), but also, opening the aperture two stops (f-number / 2 = 4 EV), so this same cancellation occurs in Guide Number math for any power of √2.

 The distance is the distance from flash to subject (is Not about the camera position unless the flash is on the camera).
 The reference base is a known accurate Guide Number for one situation (with the specified ISO and flash head zoom mm), from which other situations can be calculated.
 There are also other ways: we might use metered TTL, or a handheld flash meter, or just trial and error worked well enough (for one flash) with the digital LCD preview.
-In the old days (using flash bulbs), guide number was all we had.
+In the old days using flash bulbs, guide number was all we had.
+Every package of flash bulbs had Guide Number info printed on it (for a typical reflector).
 The concept is still very valid and useful, and is still a fundamental for understanding flash.
 Even if you always only use TTL metering of flash, the calculator can be useful to show sample capabilities of your flash at the same settings.

 Guide Number is a good tool to determine Exposure of Direct Flash with Manual Flash Power Levels.
 Calculating with Nominal f/stop numbers is a small factor, generally close enough, worst case is within 0.1 EV, but you might remember a few commonly used precise values, like that f/11 is actually f.11.314.

 The full details explaining use of guide numbers are below the calculator.
-I've never seen another GN calculator that offered any of these additional features.
+I've never seen another GN calculator that offered these additional features.

 GN Calculator Features: